programminghistorian/jekyll/en/lessons/gravity-model.md

 With the above principles in mind, we could have chosen any number of variables, given what we knew about migration push and pull factors.
 We settled on five (5), chosen based on what we thought would be most important, and which we knew could be backed up with reliable data.

-<tablecaption>Table 1: The five variables used in the model, and the source of each in the peer reviewed literature.</tablecaption>
+<caption>Table 1: The five variables used in the model, and the source of each in the peer reviewed literature.</caption>

 |Variable                      | Source  |
 | -------------                |:-------------:|